sourcapital/flipr/README.md

 sudo journalctl -f -u flipr
 ```

-This will show real-time logs of the flipr-monitor service.
+This will show real-time logs of the flipr service.

 #### Stopping and Restarting